Denilson: From Real Betis’ world-record signing to snubbed by Bolton

-In 1998, Real Betis signed 20-year-old Denílson for £21.5million, making him the most expensive footballer in the world.
+When Real Betis signed 20-year-old Denilson for £21.5million in 1998, they made him the most expensive footballer in the world.
 Eight years later, the Brazilian was playing in Saudi Arabia.

 Teenagers obsessed with today’s FIFA games might not have liked the more rudimentary versions of the game released in the late 1990s and early 2000s.

 I say this only because, in today’s football landscape, a great deal of value is assigned to tricks — unique moves and shimmies used to evade an opponent.

 Kids love them, and the best FIFA gamers (also kids) know how to exploit them.
 Many even show fondness for the game’s players with ‘five-star’ Skill Moves: your Yannick Bolasies, your Aiden McGeadys, your Nanis; players whose so-so real-world reputations have undoubtedly been boosted by the computer game.

 In the days of the original Playstation, however, less thought was given to tricks and the differing abilities of players to pull off said tricks.